 North Country Freedom Homes

-Providing community residential services to recovering individuals to promote and maintain abstinence from alcohol, other mood-altering drugs and substances.
+Providing community residential services to recovering individuals to promote and maintain abstinence from alcohol and other mood-altering drugs and substances.

 The North Country Freedom Homes facility.
 Showing the front entrance, which is wheelchair accessible.
 Facility is beige, with white trim.